Thank you for subscribing

 From quiet country roads to busy freeways, there’s never a good time for your car to break down - but it doesn't have to ruin your day.
 Here's what to do if your car breaks down, so you can get back on the road ASAP.

-A car break down is always an inconvenience, especially when you're on your way to work, going to catching a flight, or travelling on a road trip.
+A car breakdown is always an inconvenience, especially when you're on your way to work, driving to the airport, or travelling on a road trip.
 It can also be dangerous: several Australians lose their lives each year after being hit by vehicles when stopped in emergency lanes.
-For your safety and peace of mind, it's important to learn how best to handle your car breaking down unexpectedly.
+For your safety and peace of mind, it's important to learn how best to deal with your car breaking down unexpectedly.

 How to help prevent a car breakdown